kbventures/next-i18next-blog-final/backup.md

 You can log in or signup @ \[Vercel\]([https://vercel.com/dashboard](https://vercel.com/dashboard))

 You will need to connect to a Git provider.
-If you followed the steps in regard to Git and GitHub earlier you can choose that account.
+If you followed the steps in regards to Git and GitHub earlier you can choose that account.

 "Vercel is a popular cloud platform for deploying web applications and websites, with a strong focus on hosting modern frontend projects like React, Next.js, and Vue.js.
 It provides developers with a flexible and streamlined infrastructure for quick and easy web project deployment."